anacszlia/anacszlia/README.md

-### Olá
-A tecnologia é uma das áreas mais expandidas hodiernamente,assim ,vejo possibilidades de transformações e automações nas quais eu busco integrar no meu cotidiano e na sociedade

 ### Hi
-Technology is one of the most expanded areas today, so I see possibilities for transformations and automations in which I seek to integrate into my daily life and society
+> Technology is evolving faster than I can debug my own code, so here I am trying to sneak some automations into my daily life and, if it works, maybe drag society along with it.

 <!--
 **anacszlia/anacszlia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.